ajrcarey/pdfium-render/README.md

 Version 0.8.6 fixes a small bug in `pdfium-render`'s color handling, making it possible to render to a bitmap with a transparent background, and adds support for creating new annotations, positioning those annotations, associating them with page objects, and retrieving and setting more annotation properties for each annotation type.
-The new `examples/create_annotations.rs` example demonstrates the new functionality.
+A new `examples/create_annotations.rs` example demonstrates the extended functionality.

 Version 0.8.5 adds the `PdfDestination::page_index()` function for retrieving the page index of a destination attached to an action, link, or bookmark contained in a document, and adds support